JENNIFER VERDOLIN, PHD

 Dr. Jennifer Verdolin is a scientist, writer, podcast creator/host, friend, educator, adventurer, and wildlife conservationist.

-She is also a Fulbright Scholar and Associate Professor of Practice in the School of Natural Resources and the Environment at the University of Arizona.
+She is also a Fulbright Scholar and conservation biologist.
 Her research program concentrates on social behavior and applied conservation and she teaches courses on wildlife and human culture, animal behavior, and conservation.

 She is the creator and host of Wild Connection, a podcast focused on exploring and improving our lives by connecting with and understanding nature.
 She also has a YouTube channel where she creates engaging, fun and informative videos.